 - 1. Fill in the title and description for your video. - 2.
 Add some tags to help users find videos by relevant topics.
-Separate tags with commas and add a number sign (#) before each one. - 3.
+Separate tags with commas. - 3.
 Choose a category to help viewers find relevant content. - 4.
 Open the Privacy box and choose who you want to see the video: - Private only you can see the video. - Unlisted the video will not appear for other people unless you give them the link. - Public anyone can access the video.